Machine-Learning-for-Medical-Language/cnlp_transformers/examples/uci_drug/README.md

 	text	sentiment
 9	I'm 16 and  I have been on Loestrin 24 for about a week and half.
 The day I got them (and started taking them) was a day after I stopped my period and two days ago I started my period it is like a normal.
 I don't think I have gained weight due to me being sick and therefore don't eat as much as I normally do but I did not lose weight like I normally do when I'm sick.
 I have been getting cramps which I don't normally get except the first one or two days of my period.
 I have been really depressed and I'm not a depressed person.
 I mean I was crying over the stupidest things like my mom not cooking dinner when I wasn't even hungry.
 I'm going to talk to my doctor tomorrow.
 Ground: Low Predicted: Medium
 ```
+The number at the beginning of the line, 9, is the index of the instance in the `dev` split.
 The `text` column contains the text of the erroneous instances and the following columns are the tasks provided to the model, in this case, just `sentiment`.  `Ground: Low Predicted: Medium` indicates that the provided ground truth label for the instance sentiment is `Low` but the model predicted `Medium`.

+#### Human Readable Predictions for Classification
 Similarly if you run the above command with `--do_predict` you can obtain human readable predictions for the `test` split, in the `test_predictions...tsv` file.
 For us the first line of this file is:
 ```
         text    sentiment